 It was guided by Christina Stadlbauer (beekeeper, artist, chemist), Asta Ekman (chemist, responsable of the Harakka environmental laboratory) and Lina Kusaite (illustrator, artist), and facilitated by Aalto Biofilia project manager Ulla Taipale and lab manager Marika Hellman.

 ”Melliferopolis Hands-on Workshop”, Harakka Luontotalo and island, 2012, 15 participants, lead by Christina Stadlbauer and Lauri Ruottinen.

-Introduction to Beekeeping and Bee Ecology, Arbis Adult Education Centre, Helsinki, several courses in 2017 and 2018.
+Introduction to Beekeeping and Insect Ecology, Arbis Adult Education Centre, Helsinki, several courses since 2017.
 (Stadlbauer)

 Featured image: Ulla Taipale